kubernetes-sigs/kro/website/docs/docs/concepts/00-resource-groups.md

 ## **ResourceGroup** Instance Example

 After the **ResourceGroup** is processed, users can create instances of it.
-Here's an example of how a instance for the `SimpleWebApp` might look:
+Here's an example of how an instance for the `SimpleWebApp` might look:

 ```yaml title="my-web-app-instance.yaml"
 apiVersion: kro.run/v1alpha1